MikeJohnPage/findtb/README.md

 ## Overview

-The findtb package downloads TB data from the WHO, cleans the data, and then exports it into a standard rectangular format for use in the gap package.
+The findtb package downloads TB data from the WHO, cleans the data, and then exports it into a standard rectangular format for use in the dxgap package.

 The package exports seven datasets: